-The man, the myth, the legend.
-Many words have been written about Mr Håkonsen/Haakonsen (depending on how well you know your keyboard) since he first dropped into the scene on a cold morning into the Stratton Mountain Halfpipe for Burton US Open in 1990.
+Many words have been written about Mr Håkonsen/Haakonsen (depending on how well you know your keyboard) since he first dropped into the scene on a cold morning in Vermont at the 1990 Burton US Open.